serg-ios/serg-ios.github.io/_posts/2021-03-06-my-vocabulary.md

 }
 ```

-<a name="appdelegate">The singleton that handles the sign in process needs the `clientID` property and its delegate to be setted, this must be done in the `didFinishLaunchingWithOptions` method of out `AppDelegate`.</a>
+<a name="appdelegate">The singleton that handles the sign-in process needs the `clientID` property and its delegate to be setted, this must be done in the `didFinishLaunchingWithOptions` method of out `AppDelegate`.</a>

 ```swift
 @main